Do children have a right to live? An Open Letter to the legislators of Idaho.

 • Only 3% of Idaho deaths statewide are of children and stillborns.

-• 146 of the children or stillborns died after Idaho enacted religious exceptions to criminal nonsupport, criminal injury to children, and manslaughter in 1972.
+• 147 of the 219 children and stillborns died after Idaho enacted religious exceptions to criminal nonsupport, criminal injury to children, and manslaughter in 1972.

 Details about the cause of child deaths in faith-healing sects are hard to come by, as are photographs.
 Mostly what we have are photos of the grave markers.
 Public records and in some cases the testimony of relatives have given us information on the few Followers of Christ children below.
 Links to autopsy or coroners' reports are included where they are available.
 Readers should be advised that some of the details are graphic.

 Mostly due to the lobbying of the Christian Science Church.

 Idaho’s religious defenses to felony crimes against children were passed unanimously by the legislature within four days after they were introduced in 1972.
 They have Christian Science code words and were called the “Christian Science amendment” by the Idaho Supreme Court and State Bar, but were written broadly enough to include all faith-healing sects.

 Repeal the religious exemptions to give Idaho children equal protection of the law.